-Well, I don’t actually hate it, but I have no love for a technology rooted in cycling’s past, and whose existence, in my opinion, is primarily owed not to the fact that torque-sensing is a better system, but instead as a tool to help persuade an existing customer base (recreational cyclists) not to hate the product (ebikes) quite as much as they already do.
+Well, I don’t actually hate it, but I have no love for a technology rooted in cycling’s past, and whose existence, in my opinion, is primarily owed not to the fact that torque-sensing is a better system, but instead as a tool to help persuade an existing customer base (recreational, leg-powered cyclists) not to hate the product (ebikes) quite as much as they already do (either that or to sell ebikes while not cannibalizing sales of their analog brethren).

 What is Torque-Sensing Pedal Assist?

-It is unfair to say torque-sensing is ONLY about this.
+It is unfair to say torque-sensing is ONLY about these things.
 Its not.
 You will also hear people say torque-sensing results in the most ‘natural’ bicycle riding experience for them, since you still have to work hard on the pedals.
 And the assist increases in proportion to your effort, just like a real bicycle.
 An ebike goes faster of course, but a physical work ethic is still demanded.
-So to be fair, torque-sensing does indeed give cyclists a familiar experience, and one that they may specifically want.
+So to be fair, torque-sensing does indeed give cyclists who want this a familiar and desirable experience.
 There is nothing wrong with that.

 What is Cadence-Based Pedal Assist?